GeneseeValleyCalligraphyGuild/gvcalligraphy.org/src/pages/meetings.md

 As part of our mission to learn and teach calligraphy, we are going to concentrate on specific letter forms for several months to a year.
 After learning the basics, we will use the letters in small, fun projects and then study variations on the letters.

-We are beginning our study this year with Roman (capital) letters, based on the Trajan column in Rome.
+We began our study this year with Roman (capital) letters, based on the Trajan column in Rome.
 Romans are the “parent” of all modern letters (the I and O dictate the formation of every other letter in a style).

-**January 8** - brief introduction; elements of design with Rei.

-**February 5 and March 4 –** monoline (pencil) Roman letters, with a simple color project near the end of the meeting, led by Georgie

-**April 1 –** CANCELED

-**May 6 –** CANCELED

-**June 3 –** Zoom meeting

-**July 1 –** Zoom meeting
+After the first 3 meetings, followed by a break, we had online Zoom meetings for 2 months.
+Beginning in August, our meetings include both Zoom and in-person involvement.

 **August 5** - combination Zoom and in-person, sharing of From My Heart project pieces.

-Following the program, there will be a special announcement of our programs for the next six months from Toi and Lisa.
-Exciting things are happening!
+The next six months will involve making and playing with lettering in Stash Fan Books.

 \----------